 #LeadSafeMama

-Affiliate link disclosure: If you Purchase something after clicking on one of my affilIate links I may receive a small percentage of what you spend at no extra cost to you.
+Affiliate link disclosure: If you purchase something after clicking on one of our affilIate links Lead Safe Mama, LLC may receive a small percentage of what you spend at no extra cost to you.

 What about platinum?
 Does it pose any risks?
 Thanks for all your work!